morganllewellynjones/container_project/README.md

 ./teardown_network.sh
 ```

+> [!CAUTION]
-> Note: It is necessary to perform this step before you connect a new container network.
+> It is necessary to perform this step before you connect a new container network.
 Also, it will flush your nft tables.
 If you want to preserve your nft tables, a backup of your ruleset is preserved under /data/nft_backup.

 ## Future Plans
 The goal of this project was to find a more performant run-time service using Rust.
 At present, the service is not comparable enough to docker for a benchmark test.
 The next step of this process is to create a network bridge, and a daemon for the service that can stop and start multiple containers.
 While it cannot compare to the feature-set of docker, I can compare a single set of primitive defaults as a proof of concept.
 The plan is to run both the docker daemon and the rust container daemon, both hosting a suite of httpd containers serving webpages.
 Each daemon should be forced to serve a very high volume of requests over several hours, and I'll measure the memory impact of each.